 Protestors should file before the deadline date because GAO is allowed one calendar day to notify the agency of the protest after filing.

-It is important to note that the time for obtaining a stay at GAO is not extended by a prior timely agency protests.
+It is important to note that the time for obtaining a stay at GAO is not extended by a prior timely agency protest.
 Thus, pursuing an agency protest generally precludes obtaining a stay in a subsequent GAO protest.

 U.S. Court of Federal Claims (“COFC”)